beigeforce/isitcaturday.com/README.md

 ## Credit ##

-Code is generate by hailthemelody, with usage of the Cat API http://thecatapi.com/ for images/video.
+Code was created by hailthemelody, with usage of the Cat API http://thecatapi.com/ for images/video.

 ## .htaccess ##